sudarsan005/SimilarDoctorRecommeder/README.md

 # SimilarDoctorRecommeder
-Code returns list of similar doctors for a given doctor attributes.
+Code returns list of similar doctors for a given doctor.

 Assumptions:
 This code is written based on the following assumptions